bordera-randy/Kubernetes/Design.md

 `    app: examplepod     `
 `    pod-template-hash: 1234   `
 `  name: examplepod-1234-vtlzd`
-`.  .  .  .  `
+`....  `

 Using this output, one way we could select the pod would be to use the app pod label.
 In the command line, the colon(:) would be replaced with an equals (=) sign and the space removed.
 The use of -l or --selector options can be used with kubectl.

 `ckad1$ kubectl -n test2 get --selector app=examplepod pod`

-`NAME                   READY  STATUS   RESTARTS  AGE` `examplepod-1234-vtlzd  1/1    Running  0         25m`
+`NAME                   READY  STATUS   RESTARTS  AGE`
+`examplepod-1234-vtlzd  1/1    Running  0         25m`

 There are several built-in object labels.
 For example nodes have labels such as the arch, hostname, and os, which could be used for assigning pods to a particular node, or type of node.

 `ckad1$ kubectl get node worker`

-`.  .  .  .  `
+`....  `
 `   creationTimestamp: "2020-05-12T14:23:04Z"`
 `   labels:`
 `     beta.  kubernetes.  io/arch: amd64`
 `     beta.  kubernetes.  io/os: linux`
 `     kubernetes.  io/arch: amd64`
 `     kubernetes.  io/hostname: worker`
 `     kubernetes.  io/os: linux`
 `   managedFields:`
-`.  .  .  .  `
+`....  `

 The nodeSelector: entry in the podspec could use this label to cause a pod to be deployed on a particular node with an entry such as:
      spec:
        nodeSelector:
          kubernetes.  io/hostname: worker
        containers:

 # Multi-Container Pods
 The idea of multiple containers in a Pod goes against the architectural idea of decoupling as much as possible.
 One could run an entire operating system inside a container, but would lose much of the granular scalability Kubernetes is capable of.
 But there are certain needs in which a second or third co-located container makes sense.
 By adding a second container, each container can still be optimized and developed independently, and both can scale and be repurposed to best meet the needs of the workload.

 # Sidecar, Adapter, Ambassador and initContainers

-Sidecar
+## Sidecar
 The idea for a sidecar container is to add some functionality not present in the main container.
 Rather than bloating code, which may not be necessary in other deployments, adding a container to handle a function such as logging solves the issue, while remaining decoupled and scalable.
 Prometheus monitoring and Fluentd logging leverage sidecar containers to collect data.

-Close Adapter
+## Close Adapter
 The basic purpose of an adapter container is to modify data, either on ingress or egress, to match some other need.
 Perhaps, an existing enterprise-wide monitoring tools has particular data format needs.
 An adapter would be an efficient way to standardize the output of the main container to be ingested by the monitoring tool, without having to modify the monitor or the containerized application.
 An adapter container transforms multiple applications to singular view.

-Close Ambassador
+## Close Ambassador
-Ambassador is,

-"an open source, Kubernetes-native API gateway for microservices built on Envoy".
+Ambassador is, "an open source, Kubernetes-native API gateway for microservices built on Envoy".

 It allows for access to the outside world without having to implement a service or another entry in an ingress controller: proxy local connection, reverse proxy, limits HTTP requests, re-route from the main container to the outside world.  ​

-Close initContainer
+## Close initContainer
 The use of an initContainer allows one or more containers to run only if one or more previous containers run and exit successfully.
 For example, you could have a checksum verification scan container and a security scan container check the intended containers.
 Only if both containers pass the checks would the following group of containers be attempted.
 You can see a simple example below:

-spec:
-  containers:
+`spec:`
+`  containers:`
-  - name: intended
+`  - name: intended`
-    image: workload
+`    image: workload`
-  initContainers:
+`  initContainers:`
-  - name: scanner
+`  - name: scanner`
-    image: scanapp
+`    image: scanapp`

-Custom Resource Definitions
+# Custom Resource Definitions
 We have been working with built-in resources, or API endpoints.
 The flexibility of Kubernetes allows for dynamic addition of new resources as well.
 Once these Custom Resources (CRD) have been added, the objects can be created and accessed using standard calls and commands like kubectl.
 The creation of a new object stores new structured data in the etcd database and allows access via the kube-apiserver.

 To make a new custom resource part of a declarative API, there needs to be a controller to retrieve the structured data continually and act to meet and maintain the declared state.
 This controller, or operator, is an agent to create and manage one or more instances of a specific stateful application.
 We have worked with built-in controllers such for Deployments and other resources.